etwright1/uncontrolledrocketreentries/README.md

 # Data Sources

+This study uses publicly available data from Celestrak and the Center for International Earth Science Information Network.

-The Celestrak satellite catalogue is used, taken on 5 May 2022. http://celestrak.com/
+The CelesTrak satellite catalogue was accessed on 5 May 2022, and is included in the Input data directory.

-Gridded Population of the World 4 datasets are used for population data for both 2020 and 2005, with half degree (55 km) latitude bins.
-Population counts are used, which are then converted to density values.
+Datasets from the Gridded Population of the World 4 (GPWv4) are used for population data, using both 2020 and 2005 values, with half degree (55 km) latitude bins.
+Specifically, population counts are used, which are then converted to density values.
+The data are also inlcuded in the Input data directory for convenience.

+T. S. Kelso, Satellite Catalogue, CelesTrak.
+Accessed 5 May (2022).
+At: http://celestrak.com/

-Center for International Earth Science Information Network - CIESIN.
+The Center for International Earth Science Information Network - CIESIN.
 Gridded Population of the World, Version 4.11 (GPWv4): UN WPP-Adjusted Population Count.
 Accessed 31 January (2022).
 At: https://sedac.ciesin.columbia.edu/data/collection/gpw-v4

 # Data values in text